BeSlower/myTools/README.md

 - scale_jittering [1.5]

 #### caffe_normalization
-- L2 and L2 normalization layer source code
+- L1 and L2 normalization layer source code
-- mainly add before the triplet loss layer
+- mainly use in front of the triplet loss layer

 #### caffe_siamese
 - siamese training strategy